-Fed up with corrupt judicial elections, the people of Missouri adopted The Missouri Plan in 1940 and, two years later, reaffirmed their support in a statewide vote, rejecting the legislature’s attempt to repeal it.
+Fed up with corrupt judicial elections, the people of Missouri adopted to the state Constitution The Missouri Plan in 1940 and, two years later, reaffirmed their support in a statewide vote, rejecting the legislature’s attempt to repeal it.

 The Missouri Plan is the foundation for merit-based judicial selection in America.
 Also known as the Non-Partisan Court Plan, it is Missouri’s constitutional system for selecting our appellate judges and trial judges in St. Louis, Kansas City, Clay County, Platte County, and most recently Greene County (Springfield).
 It is available to any county whose citizens wish to adopt it.